richm/linux-system-roles-logging/design_docs/rsyslog_new_input_output_roles_proposal.md

 ` $syslogtag startswith 'collectd'` is true, the log message is stored in the elasticsearch only. -- [1] Otherwise, the logs are stored in the elasticsearch as well as in the local files (by the original rsyslog.conf).
 That is, the code would be changed so that:
-- If the conditions [1] are satisfied, the logs are to be sent to the elasticsearch output only by `call elasticsearch`.
+- If the conditions [1] are satisfied, the logs are to be sent to the elasticsearch output only by `call unique_elasticsearch_output_name`.
-- Otherwise, `call elasticsearch` and `call files`, by which the logs are sent to the both outputs.
+- Otherwise, `call unique_elasticsearch_output_name` and `call files`, by which the logs are sent to the both outputs.
 If this change works as expected, we could safely eliminate rsyslog_default and 40-send-targets-only.conf with .send_targets_only that reduces an extra config file.

+There is a test case tests_files_elasticsearch.yml in the tests directory (WARNING: It is not tested with elasticsearch yet.
+It just checks the syntax of the rsyslog config files.)

 ### Input role viaq + viaq-k8s
 The input roles viaq and viaq-k8s are tightly coupled,